geoffreyangus/cs106r/notes/conditional_statements/conditional_statements.md

     pick_fruit()
 ```

-The code above will instruct PyBot to check if there is an orange in her cell, and if there is, to pick that fruit.
+The code above will instruct PyBot to check if there is an orange in her cell, and if there is, to pick it.
 </div>

 Let's explore `if` statements in more detail.